AlexMercedCoder/tutorialblog/content/blog/createreactloaded/index.md

 ### Router

-Router is installed and a couple sample pages in a pages folder.
+Router is installed with a couple sample pages in a pages folder.

 ### GlobalState